atreyasha/nix-config/README.md

 ### Partitioning & formatting

 Follow the [NixOS Manual](https://nixos.org/manual/nixos/stable/#sec-installation-manual-summary) to encrypt, partition and format your filesystem.
-Return to this readme after mounting partitions.
+Return to this readme after mounting partitions in the target filesystem (i.e. `/mnt/*`).

 ### Flakes